Search Programs

 The Pima Medical Institute, in Las Vegas, also offers an associate of applied science (AAS) degree in veterinary technology.
 The school has full accreditation, so students are able to take the VTNE after graduation or in the months leading up to it, and the program takes just 18 months to complete.
 This veterinary technician program incorporates a mix of online and classroom-based instruction and real-world experiences.
 Courses include:

-Students also complete a clinical externship in which they are mentored by veterinary professionals to gain hands-on experience.
-Between 2019 and 2020, 76 percent of Pima Las Vegas graduates passed the VTNE on their first attempt.
+Students also complete a clinical externship in which veterinary professionals mentor them to gain hands-on experience.
+Between 2020 and 2023, 77.78 percent of Pima Las Vegas graduates passed the VTNE on their first attempt.

-Courses for the vet tech AAS degree include veterinary diagnostic imaging; clinical and general pathology; lab animal science and exotics; animal nutrition; veterinary office procedures; pharmacology and toxicology; small animal critical care; and more.
+The vet tech AAS degree courses include veterinary diagnostic imaging, clinical and general pathology, lab animal science and exotics, animal nutrition, veterinary office procedures, pharmacology and toxicology, small animal critical care, and more.
 Students also complete an advanced clinical practice.
-The first-time pass rate on the VTNE for Truckee students was an impressive 93 percent between 2017 and 2020.
+Between 2020 and 2023, Truckee students’ first-time pass rate on the VTNE was an impressive 94 percent.

 Those interested in one of the distance-based, CVTEA-accredited programs can visit our online vet tech schools page.